Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Published in The Journal of Clinical Psychopharmacology, the report urges clinicians to proactively counsel patients about the potential dangers of mixing monoamine oxidase inhibitors (MAOIs) with naturally occurring psychedelics.
+Published in The Journal of Psychoactive Drugs, the report urges clinicians to proactively counsel patients about the potential dangers of mixing monoamine oxidase inhibitors (MAOIs) with naturally occurring psychedelics.

 An unexpected interaction

-The case describes a 42-year-old man with treatment-resistant major depressive disorder who developed severe hypertension and chest pain shortly after ingesting 1 gram of Psilocybe cubensis (“Golden Teacher”) mushrooms.
-At the time, he was taking tranylcypromine 20 mg twice daily and extended-release dextroamphetamine-amphetamine 20 mg daily, among other medications.
+The case describes a 42-year-old man with treatment-resistant major depressive disorder who developed severe hypertension and chest pain shortly after ingesting 1 gram of Psilocybe cubensis (“Golden Teacher”) mushrooms for self-medication of his depression.
+At the time, he was taking the MAOI tranylcypromine 20 mg twice daily and extended-release dextroamphetamine-amphetamine (a stimulant) 20 mg daily, among other medications.

 Within 30 minutes of mushroom ingestion, the patient experienced chest pain radiating to the jaw, heart palpitations and a pounding headache, says lead author Brian Barnett, MD, a psychiatrist in the Center for Adult Behavioral Health at Cleveland Clinic Lutheran Hospital.

 The patient’s blood pressure reached 230s/100s mm Hg, prompting an emergency medical evaluation.
-An electrocardiogram showed ST elevation consistent with myocardial infarction; however, subsequent cardiac catheterization revealed normal coronary arteries and ventricular function.
-His blood pressure normalized following treatment with lorazepam, nitroglycerin and aspirin, and he was discharged the next day without residual deficits.
+An electrocardiogram showed abnormalities consistent with myocardial infarction; thankfully, a subsequent cardiac catheterization revealed normal coronary arteries and ventricular function, indicating no structural cardiovascular damage.
+The patient's blood pressure normalized following treatment with lorazepam, nitroglycerin and aspirin, and he was discharged the next day without residual deficits.

-Although psilocybin remains investigational and is not FDA-approved for psychiatric indications, Dr. Barnett notes that patients are increasingly using psychedelic compounds to self-treat depression and other mental health conditions.
-This trend, combined with a resurgence of MAOI prescribing in treatment-resistant depression, raises new safety challenges.
+Although psilocybin remains investigational and is not FDA-approved for any psychiatric indication, Dr. Barnett notes that patients are increasingly using psychedelic compounds to self-treat depression and other mental health conditions after learning about promising clinical trial findings.
+This trend, combined with renewed interest in prescribing MAOIs for treatment-resistant depression, raises new safety challenges.

 Advertisement

-“Our concern is that clinicians will increasingly encounter patients who are experimenting with psychedelics while on prescription medications,” he explains.
-“Because formal interaction studies are nearly nonexistent, both patients and prescribers may underestimate the risks.”
+“Our concern is that clinicians will increasingly encounter patients who are experimenting with psychedelics while on prescription medications that carry risks in combination,” he explains.
+“Because formal interaction studies are nearly nonexistent for psychedelics and prescription drugs, both patients and prescribers may be unaware of potential risks.”

 Contributing factors